marshallm94/Learning_Notes/AWS.md

 		  can be uploaded and then sent back to AWS.
 		* Can transfer up to 100PB per snowmobile.

-## AWS Storage for On-Premises Backup and Disaster Recovery (DR)

-**Cloud Storage and DR**

-* Issues with traditional backup methods for DR:
-	* backup drives may be stored in the same physical location as the production system storage.
-If this were to be the case and a physical disaster occurred that effected the production system storage, the backups would likelye be effected as well.
-	* Scalability - As infrastucture expands, so will the needs of your backup storage.
-	* Costs - An effective backup solution is a huge upfront cost for the user.
-	* Availability - If your backup storage isn't cloud based, you (the user) might run into some delays retrieving your data from an off site location.
-* Benefits of Cloud Storage for DR:
-	* Cost Efficient
-	* Scalable
-	* Available and durable
-	* Secure and reliable
-	* **Zero maintainance of hardware**
-	* Off-site Storage
-	* Easy to test DR plans

-**Considerations when planning a DR Storage Solution**

-The values of the below two concepts will largely determine the path your DR plan takes:
-* RTO - Recovery Time Objective
-	* The maximum amount of time in which a service can remain unavailable before it is classed as damaging to the business/objective.
-* RPO - Recovery Point Objective
-	* The maximum amount of time for which data could be lost for a service.

-* How will the user the data in/out of AWS?
-	* Direct Connection?
-	* VPN Connection?
-	* Internet Connection ?
-* If you need to transfer large amounts of data as part of a DR plan, check out AWS Snowball & Snowmobile
-* How quickly do you need your data back?
-	* Depend on RTO requirement (and are therefore solution/problem dependent).
-	* For example, if your RTO is 1 hour (meaning if a service is out for more than an hour there is catastrophic damage to your business), this eliminates some services from your DR plan (S3 Glacier Storage classes, for example).
-* How much data do you need to import/export?
-	* Calculate your target transfer rate:
-		* check out [this link](http://www.thecloudcalculator.com/calculators/file-transfer.html) and you can input the necessary inputs (or the available inputs e.g. AWS Glacier IOPS and how much data you might need to transfer from your Glacier.)

-### Using S3 as a Data Backup Solution

-* Easily scalable and customizable (user can optimize the Durability, Availability & Cost for their needs)
-* Remember that the user gets 99.999999999% data durability by replicating the data across multiple AZ's within a single region.
-	* If the user needs to access their data across region, they will need to configure *Cross Region Replication*, which, as the name implies, replicates data across regions.
-	* From a DR perspective, this can reduce latency in the event that one region you are relying on is unavailable for some reason.
-* Multipart upload to S3:
-	* AWS recommends that any objects larger than 100 MB utilize multipart uploading, which "chunks" the data and uploads one chunk at a time, reassembling everything once all chunks are in S3.
-		* There are multiple benefits of this service, a couple being:
-			1. Speed & Throughput - Since multiple parts can be uploaded in parallel, the user can reach the end goal (having the entire object uploaded to S3) faster.
-			2. Interruption Recovery - If there is a network issue (or any technological issue for that matter), uploading in chunks ensures that only the chunk that was interrupted has to be reuploaded and then the process can continue.
-The user won't run into a situation where the entire object is 95% uploaded, there is a network error, and they they have to start all over again from 0.
-* Security:
-	* Since S3 offers in-transit and static encryption, S3 is a good option for making sure your don't inadvertenly leak sensitive data.
-	* IAM Policies - Used to restrict access to S3 buckets depending on identities and permissions.
-	* Bucket Policies - JSON policies are assigned at the bucket level and control who has access to the buckets contents.
-	* Access Control Lists - Allows a more granular way of assigning permission relative to IAM policies (read, write, execute, etc.)
-	* Lifecycle Policies - Used to automatically move data between S3 classes.
-	* MFA Delete - Multifactor Authenticated Delete ensure that a user has to enter a 6 digit code to delete an object, ensuring objects aren't accidentally deleted.
-	* Versioning - "git for data" does what one would think; saves the object **each time a change is made**.
-This obviously requires more space than if it were not configured.

-### AWS Artifact

-AWS Artifact allows the user of AWS services to see how those services align with compliance requirements of a specific industry.

-* Can be accessed from the AWS Management Console
-* Specifies the scope of compliance for the combinations of AWS services and the regions/AZ's they reside in.

-### AWS Storage Gateway

-* Sits between the users on-premises data storage and a backupt to AWS S3

-There are a few options available:
-1. Stored Volume Gateways:
-	* Primary storage is the on-premises data center
-	* Used to backup local storage volumes to S3 on an interval basis
-2. Cached Volume Gateways:
-	* Primary data storage is S3
-	* Local data storage is used as a 'cache' for recently accessed data (cached volume).
-3. Gateway-Virtual Tape Library
-	* "Virtual Tape Library is a cloud based tape backup solution, replacing physical components with virtual ones, while utilizing your existing tape backup application infrastructure."
-	* Components:
-		* Storage Gateway: Configured as a Tape-Gateway acting as a VTL with a capacity of 1500 virtual tapes.
-		* Virtual Tapes: Virtual equivalent to a physical tape cartridge with capacity of 100 GB - 2.5 TiB.
-Data stored on VT's are backed by S3 and visible in the virtual Tape library.
-		* Virtual Tape Library (VTL): Virtual equivalent to a Tape Library containing Virtual Tapes.
-		* Tape Drives: Each VTL comes with 10 Tape Drives, presented as iSCSI devices to your backup applications.
-		* Media Changer: A virtual device presented as an iSCSI device to backup applications that manages tapes between your Tape Drive and VTL.
-		* Archive: Equivalent to an off-site storage facility, giving you the ability to archive tapes from your VTL to AWS Glacier.

 # Database Fundamentals for AWS